Text-It/TextItCLI/docs/TERMS_OF_SERVICE.md

 ## 🌟 Introduction

-Welcome to TextIt, a secure social networking platform developed by TextIt Corporation ("we," "us," or "our").
-These Terms of Service ("Terms") govern your access to and use of the TextIt application, website, and related services (collectively, the "Service").
+Welcome to TextIt 3.0, a secure command-line messaging platform developed by TextIt Corporation ("we," "us," or "our").
+These Terms of Service ("Terms") govern your access to and use of the TextIt CLI application, related tools, and services (collectively, the "Service").

 ### 1.1 Acceptance of Terms